 Just on May 27, Black trans man Tony McDade was shot and killed by police in Florida.
 Days later, Iyanna Dior was beaten by a mob of people, mostly cisgender men.
 Even here, in Shreveport, Louisiana, a trans woman named Vontashia Bell was murdered in 2018.
 Her killer is still unidentified.

 "When you start seeing this trans person has gone missing, or this trans body has been found … it could be 1000 miles away but if you see that on your newsfeed, it makes you go 'OK is today the day I get shot pumping gas?
 Is today the day I get shot walking back to my car?'"

-Derick Jones is a co-creator of Queerport.
-You can usually find them at their vintage shop or out and about documenting Shreveport's queer history in the making.
+J.D.
+Stevens-Jones is a co-creator of Queerport.
+You can usually find them at The Korner Lounge or out and about documenting Shreveport's queer history.
 Photos by Just Winget Media.